-Staff and physicians at Cerner ITWorks℠ client Children's National Health System in Washington, D.C., can quickly move from computer to computer without reentering their username and password each time.
+Staff and physicians at Cerner ITWorks℠ client Children’s National Hospital in Washington, D.C., can quickly move from computer to computer without reentering their username and password each time.
 Cerner installed badge readers at each workstation and gave ID badges the ability to be used as log-in credentials.
 Users tap the badge to the reader and are then logged into the system, without typing their username and password.
 This process, called single sign-on (SSO) technology, saved an estimated 3,000 hours from April-June 2018.

 "Time is money.
 Waiting for clinical systems to start each time as you renegotiate with them and let that system start again and again adds up over time," said Marc DiFazio, MD, medical director, ambulatory neurology.
 "The more we can facilitate that in and out process, the more the clinician can get to his or her note and move on to the next patient."